Printing the course overview will compile details for all study options into a single file without units.

 - Enclosed steel capped safety boots - Heavy leather uppers and heavy-duty soles

-- Long heavy cotton drill trousers and cotton drill shirt
+- Long heavy cotton drill trousers and long sleeve hi-vis cotton drill shirt

-- Safety glasses must meet Australian Safety Standards
+- Safety glasses need to meet the Australian Safety Standards

 - Work gloves